MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 ## Evaluation Order

-Each entry is evaluated independently, in the following order, until one yields a result.
+Each entry is checked on its own, in this order, stopping at the first step that gives an answer.

 1. **Include list** (if enabled): entry name listed → **kept**
 2. **Exclude list** (if enabled): entry name listed → **removed**